arturoherrero/arturoherrero.com/pages/index.md

 ideas and learnings along the way.
 I also write [weeknotes][14]—mostly in Spanish—sharing snapshots of my life.

 I'm constantly working on [personal projects][8].
-My journey includes writing a
+Along the way, I've written a
 book: [Instant Markdown][5]{:target="_blank" rel="noreferrer"} published by
-Packt Publishing, and occasionally [speaking at conferences][6].
+Packt Publishing, and occasionally [spoken at conferences][6].

 I keep track of various collections: a list of [books][7] I've read, my favorite [movies][11] and [directors][12], my [gaming][13] adventures,